 Rather than an individual practice performing a major overhaul to offer fixed pricing and on-demand availabilities, urgent care centers could join a Mira network instead.

 In technical terms, Mira functions both as a management service organization (MSO) and a payor.

-In layman terms, MIra takes care of patient acquisition, simplify payment, and reduce overhead - making pricing predictable to attract new patients and helping prorviders maintain a stable margin.
+In layman's terms, Mira takes care of patient acquisition, simplify payment, and reduce overhead - making pricing predictable to attract new patients and helping providers maintain a stable margin.

-By using a global rate and leveraging the network effect, Mira allows provider to participate in bigger and more sophisticated contracts with demand aggregators like contractors placement agencies and gig-economy services.
+By using a global rate and leveraging the network effect, Mira allows providers to participate in bigger and more sophisticated contracts with demand aggregators like contractors placement agencies and gig-economy services.

 All of this means more patients, better care, lower overhead, and most important of all, stay relevant in the new ultra-competitive healthcare landscape.